Infamous 2: Ending

 In the good ending, Cole sides with humanity.
 Cole and Nix work to charge the RFI, while Laroche and most of his followers sacrifice themselves to hold back the Beast.
 Nix eventually sacrifices herself as well, injuring the Beast and leaving Cole with just enough time to finish the process and supercharge his powers.
 After defeating the Beast, Cole activates the device, killing himself, Kuo, the Beast, and thousands of other Conduits, even those who had not yet developed their powers; yet, the plague is completely and permanently erased, saving everyone.
 In honor of Cole's heroism, he is given the posthumous title of "Patron Saint of New Marais."
 As Zeke takes his coffin out to sea for burial, a lightning bolt in the form of a question mark strikes in the distance.

 In the evil ending, Cole sides with White, causing Nix and Zeke to turn against him and steal the RFI.
 Together with Kuo and the Beast, Cole rampages through New Marais, killing Laroche and what remains of the Militia.
 He eventually catches up with his former friends, killing them and destroying the RFI.
 The Beast, weak from overusing his power, dies after tasking Cole and Kuo with finishing his plan and transferring his powers over to Cole.
 Fully embracing his role as the new Beast, Cole prepares to build a new era for the Conduits.

-Development and release
+Development

 Gaming journals reported the likelihood of a sequel to Infamous due to a Twitter post made by actor David Sullivan reporting on auditioning for the role of Cole in the game's sequel.
 In April 2010, Sony purchased the domain name "infamousthegame.com", increasing speculation that a sequel was in development.
 The game was unveiled on June 4, 2010, when Game Informer released the cover for their July 2010 issue which featured a preview of the game.
 Development of Infamous 2 started immediately after the first Infamous had finished development.
 Sucker Punch hired their own QA staff to test and report bugs for the game.
 Game director Nate Fox, director of the original, also directed Infamous 2.
 The core development team consisted of 65 to 75 people, an amount considered "small".